nfour/userscripts/README.md

     - [ ] Add a button to quick-view the pipeline log output inline on the page
     - [ ] Find out if its possible to improve polling times for pipeline statuses

+Requirements:
+- `GITLAB_TOKEN` must be set.
+This is a private gitlab token you can create in your gitlab user settings page.

 ### Gitlab MR's (WIP)

 - The MR view